Alvin Slaughter

 Alvin Martin Slaughter (born July 17, 1955) is an American gospel musician, worship leader, and singer-songwriter.

+Career

 Slaughter is based out of New York City, where he was a member of the Brooklyn Tabernacle Choir until the early 1990s, when he was signed by Integrity Music and began his solo career.
 He has been nominated for several Dove Awards and performed on the TBN television network.
-He is married to Joy Slaughter, where they together reside in New York.